6 Elements of a Successful Workplace Diversity Program

 3. Targeted recruiting

 As part of the same project, Dobbins and Kalev also identified targeted recruiting programs as a useful diversity tool.
-Based on their findings, if your business launched a diversity-focused college recruitment program this year, by 2022 your company would likely have increased the number of women and ethnic minorities in managerial roles by almost 10 percent.
+Based on their findings, if your business launched a diversity-focused college recruitment program this year, you would likely increase the number of women and ethnic minorities in managerial roles by almost 10 percent in just 5 years.

 4. Diversity and inclusion training